John F. Dowdle

 Andy began his time in the funeral service industry in 2002, serving families in Lansing while completing his apprenticeship.
 Since then, he has also worked in Chicago, Cadillac, and Battle Creek.
 He attended Lansing Community College and earned an Associate’s Degree from Worsham College of Mortuary Science in Wheeling, IL., graduating in March of 2008.
 He joined our staff in October of 2008.

 Andy has three beautiful girls, Hunter, Ryleigh, and Ashton.
+He married his wife, Sarah, on July 13, 2019.
 He is a member of the Battle Creek Kiwanis Club.
 As an avid sports enthusiast, he roots for all Detroit teams and is a dedicated University of Michigan fan.
-During the summers, Andy enjoys camping with his daughters and their two dogs by Lake Michigan, and takes one long trip to the Upper Peninsula each year.
-They proudly participate in the Mackinaw Bridge Walk each Labor Day.
+During the summers, Andy enjoys camping with his family and their two dogs by Lake Michigan, and takes one long trip to the Upper Peninsula each year.
+They proudly participate in the Mackinac Bridge Walk each Labor Day.

 Robert E. “Bob” Hegerberg